 - Dog(s) permitted in high season (if on a lead)

 Campers who love a sporting challenge will enjoy the various cycle routes that the campsite has to offer.
 This campsite is entirely free from noise and nuisance from discos and clubs, so you can relax and enjoy the peace and quiet.
 You will want for nothing on this campsite.
 And if you don't fancy cooking, then don't worry, as the campsite has restaurant (with snack menu).
 The campsite also boasts a Communal barbecue area.
 Nothing says holiday like a gathering around the barbecue!
 To ensure that your camping holiday is that little more comfortable, the campsite has done everything it can to ensure you have no need to even leave the site.
 The campsite also provides Groceries-limited selection.
-For those who wish to make contact with the outside world, you can access the internet with your own laptop in 80% of the camp site.
+For those who wish to make contact with the outside world, there is a WiFi point.
 All in all, the intimate, friendly nature of this campsite make it the ideal location for a carefree holiday.

 Campsite opening period + your holiday period